sebastianfeliciano/ReversiGame/readMe.md

   - Improved our view so that the board size is more flexible, and can be changed in the command line.
   - Users can input a different board size in the run configuration.

-- Assigning Controllers to Each Player P
+- Assigning Controllers to Each Player
   - Each player gets assigned a controller that's associated with a view as well
   - the controllers receive input from players, processes it, and then updates the game state accordingly.